HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 Or you can find a simple cheat sheet inside the package.
 Use it alongsidethe  demo materials to learn all syntax usage

+Want to see new features of the latest version?
+Please refer to [CHANGELOG](./CHANGELOG.md).

 ## Notes

 - Shader may not work in some Unity version, but the GUI will work just fine